 10.3.F.2.
 Definition

-Staff apartments are defined to mean attached or detached living units owned by a public, private, or non-profit employer, in which employees of that employer are housed.
+Staff housing is defined to mean attached or detached living units owned or rented by a public, private, or non-profit employer, in which employees of that employer are housed.

 10.3.F.3.
 Permitting Procedures and Conditions